Pantalla#

 • setClipRegion – Restricts where drawings and text can appear.

-• getStringWidth – Returns the width of a string in pixels.
+• getStringWidth – Returns the width of a string.

-• getStringHeight – Returns the height of a string in pixels.
+• getStringHeight – Returns the height of a string.

 Mutadores: métodos para configurar las propiedades de la pantalla